eresytter/Maieutic-Prompting/README.md

 # Maieutic Prompting

-This is an official code repository for our paper **Maieutic Prompting: Logically Consistent Reasoning with Recursive Explanations**.
+This is a fork of the jaehunjung1/Maieutic-Prompting.
+Adjusted to be run for personal academic experiment.

 ## Requirements
 ```shell